theonlytechnohead/adar/README.md

 # adar

-Network coding for automated distributed storage systems
+Network coding for automated distributed storage system: adar

 ## What is this?